jhwhenry/cpd/cpd_upgrade_513_531.md

 oc get pods --namespace=${PROJECT_SCHEDULING_SERVICE}
 ```

-## 2.3 Upgrade the License Service
+## 2.3 Upgrading the License Service

 ### 2.3.1 Get the project of the License service